 If you have any questions or need assistance with educating your employees on how to prevent phishing and spear phishing attacks, contact us.
-Also, grab a copy of the presentation that we gave as part of our webinar series on the dangers of phishing emails and some strategies you can use to protect your organization and educate your staff.
 Stay tuned for part 3 of the “What is Social Engineering?” blog series where we will discuss phone spoofing and pre-text calling!

 Have you seen any good phishing emails out there?
 Drop us a line in the comments below, but don’t send us any phishing emails :-)

 No Comments Yet